Torņakalns: History

 The main shopping venues for local residents include the Āgenskalns tirgus (Āgenskalns Market) and Vienības Gatve.
 In spite of initial economic uncertainty following independence, the neighborhood has since regained its status as a garden suburb within minutes of Old Riga.
-Most Torņakalns residents commute to the central business district by the electric railway, which contains a large station and railyard in the neighborhood.
+Most Torņakalns residents commute to the central business district by the electric railway, which contains a large Torņakalns Station and railyard in the neighborhood.